minio/docs/source/administration/minio-console.rst

 The MinIO Console displays a login screen for unauthenticated users.
 The Console defaults to providing a username and password prompt for a :ref:`MinIO-managed user <minio-internal-idp>`.

-For deployments configured with multiple :ref:`identity managers <minio-authentication-and-identity-management>`, you can also log in using credentials generated using a :ref:`Security Token Service (STS) <minio-security-token-service>` API.

 .. admonition:: Try out the Console using MinIO's Play testing environment
    :class: note